 She did love me.
 She did care.
-She invited herself without my knowledge, showing up at my home on a Tuesday with her new one year old, Jessie in tow.
+She invited herself without my knowledge, showing up at my home on a Tuesday with her new one-year-old, Jessie in tow.
 She found me in my boxers, nearly unresponsive, unkempt, unshaven, and living in filth.
-She stayed for a week, cleaning, propping me up, getting me involved in grief groups.
+She stayed for a week, cleaning, propping me up, and getting me involved in grief groups.
 She even found out that my friend Tony from school had lost his daughter just a year before Hunter went missing, and put us in touch.
-I tried so speak with him and share the common experience, but he seemed never to be able to open up.
+I tried to speak with him and share the common experience, but he seemed never to be able to open up.
 I would try to share my grief and he would just cry and say nothing, clearly turning inwards with his pain.
 I could not continue to upset him with my own fresher wounds.

-At this point I had come to my life’s passion.
+At this point, I had come to my life’s passion.
 Over those years I discovered that the thing that made me feel most whole was exploring new places.
 I became a seeker.
 I had sold my small house, collected unemployment and traveled full time.
-I would stay in hostels at times, camp often, and once in while treated myself to a nice hotel room where I would shower for hours and sleep like a baby.
-I traveled much of Europe, spent some time in Chile and Bogota, lived in Spain for several months, but eventually returned to the States to begin camping up and down the east coast.
+I would stay in hostels at times, camp often, and once in a while treated myself to a nice hotel room where I would shower for hours and sleep like a baby.
+I traveled much of Europe, spent some time in Chile and Bogota, and lived in Spain for several months, but eventually returned to the States to begin camping up and down the East Coast.

 The day that my life changed again was during a hike through the thick forests of Maine.
-It was after noon and slightly overcast which gave the woods this rich mossy feel.
-As usual I was hiking and contemplating the universe.
-Thinking about reality and how the level of randomness in probability theory must ensure the possibility of the incredible.
-My mind often wandered towards such elusive and mind bending topics.
-However, before this day I had never actually experienced the possible impact of such expansive considerations.
+It was afternoon and slightly overcast which gave the woods this rich mossy feel.
+As usual, I was hiking and contemplating the universe.
+Thinking about reality and how the level of randomness in probability theory must ensure the continual possibility of the incredible.
+My mind often wandered towards such elusive and mind-bending topics.
+However, before this day I had never actually experienced the actual impact of such expansive considerations.

 I had left the marked trail perhaps twenty minutes previous and was exiting a very thick section of forest, into a small clearing.
 I stopped dead in my tracks, my eyes widening and my mouth gaping like a buffoon.

 There before me was a gentleman sitting in a leather chair in his living room, wearing a paisley silk robe.
 When I say he was sitting in his living room, I mean it.
-However there was no house.
-In this small dark clearing there stood the entire physical contents of what appeared to be a very dated, but classy living room.
+However, there was no house, no walls.
+In this small dark clearing, there stood the entire physical contents of what appeared to be a very dated, but upscale living room.
 He sat with his legs crossed, one slipper dangling over his knee next to a standing lamp in front of a mahogany coffee table.
-There was a very old wooden radio in “the room” and a small fireplace with free-standing chimney burning and smoking before him.
+There was a very old wooden radio in “the room” and a small fireplace with a free-standing chimney burning and churning smoking before him.
 The only other actual structure whatsoever was a single door, and door frame behind the man.
 Everything else was just a collection of common household items.
 Picture frames on a small side table.
-A set of coasters, and glass of whiskey on the coffee table in front of this gentleman.
+A set of coasters, and glass of whiskey on the coffee table in front of the gentleman.

 “Well, hullo!”
 The man put down the book he had been reading and rose to greet me with a wide, welcoming smile beneath his thin black mustache.
 “If you would forgive my informal attire, I would love for you to join me for a moment.”

 I stared blankly trying to comprehend this situation as the man remained standing, laying a welcoming hand toward the chair beside his.
 I cannot tell you what I was thinking.
 I don’t know if I was thinking.
-The oddness of this experience seemed to lead to some strange state of hypnosis.
-The result was that this was an incredibly unique and valuable experience, and I had no choice but to be a part of it.
+The oddness of this experience seemed to lure me into some strange state of hypnosis.
+This was an incredibly unique and valuable experience, and I had no choice but to be a part of it.
 Doing otherwise would be to cast aside a miracle.

 I calmly approached the man, skirting around his furniture and introduced myself, shaking his hand.
-I remember that his hand was incredibly warm, almost hot.
+I remember that his was incredibly warm, almost hot in my palm.
 The whole space he was set in felt exceptionally warm in comparison to the forest I had been exploring.

 “My name is Jack.
 My mother used to call me Cracker Jack as a child.
 I must have been quite the handful” he smirked warmly as we both sat.
 “So what brings you to my home here today?”